 - Heavy Whipping Cream- To add creaminess and body to the mocktail.

 - Simple Syrup- Helps to sweeten things up (use as much or as little as your palate prefers).
-If you do not have any I give instructions on how to make your own in the recipe card below.
+If you want to make your own, follow this recipe.

 - Vanilla Extract- Mimics the flavor of coffee liqueurs.

 - Salt- For an extra boost to the flavors.

 So before you make your Espresso Martini Mocktail you have got to try rimming the glass with cocoa.
 It tastes exactly like chocolate syrup and adds extra appeal to every sip you take!

 To get the perfect rim all you have to do is:

 - On two shallow dishes, place a layer of cocoa on one and simple syrup on another.

 - Immediately dip the rim of your glass in the cocoa.
 You will want to move the rim of the glass around in various directions so it gets coated well.

 - Shake off any loose cocoa into the sink or garbage.